jakewvincent/mkdnflow.nvim/README.md

   vim.cmd('Dirvish %:p')
 end
 ```
+* 01/21/22: Path handler can now identify links with the file: prefix that have absolute paths or paths starting with `~/`
 * 11/08/21: Add option to wrap to beginning/end of file when jumping to next/previous link.
 Off by default.
 * 11/01/21: Added vimdoc documentation
 * 10/30/21: Added capability for manually starting the plugin with `:Mkdnflow`, addressing [issue #5](https://github.com/jakewvincent/mkdnflow.nvim/issues/5)